Error404-1/ShyBrowser/README.md

 # ShyBrowser
-I created a web browser using LuaRT and Webview for LuaRT
+I created a web browser with LuaRT

 You may need to install LuaRT to run Shy Browser